 Philadelphia Prescription Drug Charge Attorney

-Joseph Lento of Lento Law Firm has years of experience defending individuals accused of illegal drug possession.
-He is committed to a high level of customer service, determination and perseverance with his criminal defense clients when they need it the most.
+The Lento Law Firm has years of experience defending individuals accused of illegal drug possession.
+They are committed to a high level of customer service, determination and perseverance with their criminal defense clients when they need it the most.

 If you have been charged with illegal prescription drug possession or a prescription drug trafficking offense in Philadelphia, contact the attorneys of Lento Law Firm.
 We will fight for your rights and examine your case in detail for mitigating factors, resulting in a defense well-suited specifically for your case.
 Your first consultation is free, so call (215) 535-5353 today.